 – Have a physician’s prescription from a VA doctor indicating home modifications (including which ones) are medically necessary due to a specified medical diagnosis.
 The veteran’s name, home address, telephone number, and social security number must be included.
 A diagnosis of dementia, consequent loss of movement, and the inability to complete other common daily living activities can result in home modifications being medically necessary.

 – For veterans who do not own the home in which they reside and wish to make home modifications, permission for home modifications must be granted by the home’s owner.
 This is done by providing a statement (signed and notarized) from the owner permitting the modification.

 There are no specified income or asset limits for HISA grant eligibility.
 Furthermore, marital status does not impact a veteran’s eligibility.

-Prior to applying for a HISA grant, a veteran with dementia must be eligible and enrolled for medical services via the VA.
-If a veteran is not currently enrolled in the VA health care system, he / she needs to apply.
+Before applying for a HISA grant, a veteran with dementia must be eligible and enrolled for medical services via the VA.
+If a veteran is not currently enrolled in the VA health care system, they need to apply.
 Information about applying can be found here.